Published: February 6, 2026

 The U.S. Department of State has included a Crime “C” Indicator on the Travel Advisory for Jamaica, indicating that there may be widespread violent crime and/or organized crime present in the country, and/or that local law enforcement may have limited ability to respond to serious crimes.

-From January 1 to November 30, 2024, the Jamaica Constabulary Force (JCF) reported 1,060 murders, which is 17.7% less than the same period in 2023.
-This follows a decline from 2022 to 2023, where homicides declined by 7.8%.
+From January 1 to December 27, 2025, the Jamaica Constabulary Force (JCF) reported 666 murders, which is 41.7% less than the same period in 2024.
+This follows a decline from 2023 to 2024, where homicides declined by 17%.
 However, Jamaica's per capita murder rate is still amongst the highest in the Western Hemisphere.
-Other crimes the JCF classifies as “serious” showed significant declines in 2023.
-These declines have continued in 2024 with a 10.1% decrease in shootings, 25.1 % decrease in rape, 19.7% decrease in robbery, and a slight 1.6% decrease in break-ins.
-Overall, reporting of serious crimes decreased 13.9% for this period from 2023 to 2024.
+Other crimes the JCF classifies as “serious” showed significant declines in 2025.
+According to their records, there was a 31% decrease in shootings, and a 28.3 % decrease in rape.
+Non-violent crimes increased.
+There was a 7% increase in robbery and a 17% increase in break-ins.
+Overall, reporting of serious crimes decreased 17.1% for this period from 2024 to 2025.

-Starting in 2017, the Government of Jamaica declared States of Emergency (SOEs) and Zones of Special Operations in high-crime communities throughout Jamaica.
-Under the SOE, security forces deployed to address organized crime, including gang violence related to drug and gun trafficking and lottery scams.
+Starting in 2017, the Government of Jamaica declared States of Emergency (SOEs) and Zones of Special Operations (ZOSOs) in high-crime communities throughout Jamaica.
+Under the SOE, security forces were deployed to address organized crime, including gang violence related to drug and gun trafficking and lottery scams.
 The Emergency Powers Act allowed security forces to detain and deport suspicious persons, to enter premises and seize property without a warrant, and declare curfews.
 Presently there are no more SOEs in effect.
+ZOSOs are areas designated as high crime sites.
+The status confers to security forces some additional detention authorities, such as are found in SOEs.

-On June 13, 2024, the House of Representatives approved an extension of 180 days to the ZOSO effective June 26, 2024.
-The current list of ZOSO includes Denham Town, West Kingston; Norwood and Mount Salem, St. James; Greenwich Town, Parade Gardens and August Town in St. Andrew; and Savanna-la-Mar, in Westmoreland.
+In December 2025, the House of Representatives approved an extension of 180 days to the ZOSOs.
+The current list of ZOSOs includes Denham Town, West Kingston; Norwood and Mount Salem in St. James; Greenwich Town, Parade Gardens and August Town in St. Andrew; and Savanna-la-Mar in Westmoreland.
 Within the ZOSOs, crime has been trending downwards.

 Gangs are a major security issue and account for over 60% of the island’s homicides.
 While there is no evidence to indicate criminals and gang-related activities specifically target U.S. citizens for violent crime, U.S. citizens are the prime targets for financial “lottery scams” in which scammers lead victims to believe they have won a drawing or lottery, but the cash or prizes will not be released without upfront payment of fees or taxes.
 Scammers frequently target the elderly or those with disposable income and operate predominantly from the north coast near the tourist areas.
 Those organizing scams may obtain personal information of tourists and use it to conduct their operations.